pantheon-systems/documentation/source/articles/required-reading-essential-pantheon-documentation.md

 ---
 title: Required Reading: Essential Pantheon Documentation
+description: Recommended documentation to learn about Pantheon's technologies.
 parent_guide:
   - getting-started
     filename:source/_guides/required-reading-essential-pantheon-documentation.md
 ---

+## Overview

 Pantheon is unlike any traditional web hosting service that you may have used in the past.

 Though it incorporates many familiar open-source technologies, it presents a fresh and unique deployment topology, matched with a highly-functional toolbox and uber-efficient workflow to create an all-in-one cloud-based development solution for Drupal.

-Pantheon's technologies include nginx, PHP, Redis, Varnish, Solr and git.
+Pantheon's technologies include nginx, PHP, Redis, Varnish, Solr and Git.
 We know many developers are familiar with the technologies used by Pantheon, but to gain a proper understanding of how these technologies interact on Pantheon, and how they will play into your Drupal development, we highly recommend reading through the documentation provided below.

-### Know More!
+## Helpful Docs

 We have lots of helpful docs [here](http://helpdesk.getpantheon.com/), but an efficient Developer on Pantheon should quickly understand: